syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### commandManager.commands `Object`
 {:#members:commandmanager-commands}

 An object that maps a set of command names with the corresponding command objects

-#### Default Value
+#### Default Value:

 * {}